Foley-ops/CodeSense/README.md

-# CodeQuest
+# CodeSense

-Welcome to CodeQuest, your one-stop destination for diverse coding challenges!
+Welcome to CodeSense, your one-stop destination for diverse coding challenges!
 Curated from youtube, various websites, and OpenAI's GPT, this repository blossoms with solutions and challenges spanning multiple programming languages.
 Whether you're taking your first steps in coding or you're a veteran seeking fresh puzzles, there's something here for everyone.

 Driven by a vision to make programming accessible and enjoyable for all, I've committed to adding at least one challenge daily.
 It's not just about improving coding skills, but about building a community that learns, grows, and thrives together.
-Through CodeQuest, I aim to simplify complex concepts, share the joy of problem-solving, and ignite the spark of programming in everyone.
+Through CodeSense, I aim to simplify complex concepts, share the joy of problem-solving, and ignite the spark of programming in everyone.

 This repository is thoughtfully organized by programming language, ensuring a smooth learning curve for enthusiasts across all domains.